AstroPlant/RaspiWiFi/Readme.txt

 RaspiWiFi

 Forked from jasbur/RaspiWifi for setting up Wifi, AstroPlant credentials.
-To be used later for a dedicated AstroPlant image.
+To be used for a dedicated AstroPlant image.

-RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).
-Enterprise connections are at the moment unsupported.

-It can also be used as a method to connect wirelessly point-to-point with your Pi when a network is not available or you do not want to connect to one.
-Just leave it in Configuration Mode, connect to the "RaspiWiFi[xxxx] Setup" access point.
-The Pi will be addressable at 10.0.0.1 or raspiwifisetup.com using all the normal methods you might use while connected through a network.

-RaspiWiFi has been
-tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.
+NOTES:
+    - This is a modified RaspiWifi version for pilot users of AstroPlant.
+At this point the implementation is not generic for actuator control.
+      Future developments will be focused on cloud support for actuator control for arbitrary GPIO pins.
+Hence this fork is only of temporary nature.
+    - If you wish to use the standard RaspiWifi only for internet configurations, please use the master branch.

 DEPENDENCIES:
 	- AstroPlant astroplant-kit, astroplant-api-python-client, astroplant-peripheral-device-library need to be installed.
+	- Optionally astrogeeks-actuator-control for actuator control
-	- Current configuration expects astroplant-kit under /home/pi/.
+	- Current configuration expects all astroplant libraries under /home/pi/.
 	- A push button connected to GPIO7 (example:http://razzpisampler.oreilly.com/ch07.html).
 	- A push button connected to GPIO6
 	- pigpio library (sudo apt-get install pigpio python-pigpio python3-pigpio)
 	- cryptography packages (sudo apt-get install build-essential libssl-dev libffi-dev python3-dev)
 	- pyopenssl (pip3 install pyopenssl)

+RaspiWifi can also be used as a method to connect wirelessly point-to-point with your Pi when a network is not available or you do not want to connect to one.
+Just leave it in Configuration Mode, connect to the "RaspiWiFi[xxxx] Setup" access point.
+The Pi will be addressable at 10.0.0.1 or astroplantsetup.com using all the normal methods you might use while connected through a network.

+RaspiWiFi has been
+tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.

 SCRIPT-BASED INSTALLATION INSTRUCTIONS:

 == Navigate to the directory where you downloaded or cloned RaspiWiFi